OrthoFinder/RECUR/README.md

   Working in the conda environment can be the easiest when you do not have access to a Linux machine.
 You can create and activate a new environment by running:

     ```
-    conda create -n recur
+    conda create -n recur_env python=3.12
-    conda activate recur
+    conda activate recur_env
     ```

-  Now that you have a suitable environment, you can follow the previous steps to install RECUR or the relevant dependencies.
+  Now that you have a suitable environment, you can follow the previous steps to install RECUR directly or the relevant dependencies.

 ## Usage